williamslab/ped-sim/README.md

 --------------

 All founders in the simulated pedigrees are a randomly sampled input individual from the input VCF file.
-This VCF must contain phased data for all individuals.
+This VCF must contain phased data for all individuals, with no missing data for any site.
+As most phasers automatically impute missing data, the latter requirement should be easily met.

 ------------------------------------------------------